pasoevi/darband/README.md

 or her bidding.
 You can abandon your god and convert to other religion later in the game and have the objective of the game changed, as well.

-Darband is a game about entering the world different from your own and and your return journey.
+Darband is a game where you enter the world different from your own.
+Ultimately the game is about about your return journey.
 All the questions you may have asked about your own world can be asked in the world of Darband as well - where does it start, where does it end?
 Why are you there?
-Unlike your native world, Darband can have specific answers to such questions.
+Unlike your native world, Darband can have specific answers to these questions.

-# Ideas

 ## Game Mechanics